Xilophinum/XCode/docs/discord-integration-guide.md

 **Solution:**
 - Verify webhook still exists in Discord channel settings
 - Create a new webhook if needed
-- Update URL in XCode notification node
+- Update URL in FlowForge notification node

 ### Message Not Appearing